Nazim-Mechkouri/miR-202-in-Oryzias_latipes/README.md

 This `rearranged_newick_file` is the one that must be given as an input for the following script and will be used to produce a heatmap that matches the new tree shape.

+Examples of the "script-produced newick file" for the gene mst1 and the "rearranged mst1 newick file" (via iTOL) are provided (https://github.com/Nazim-Mechkouri/miR-202-in-Teleostei/tree/main/Example_rearranged_newick_file) if needed.

 **___________________________________________________________________________________**